henry2004y/Vlasiator.jl/docs/src/manual.md

 ### Plots Backend

-To trigger the Plots package plotting, `using Plots`.
+To trigger Plots.jl plotting, `using Plots`.
+By default [GR](https://github.com/jheinen/GR.jl) is loaded.
 This backend supports all available attributes provided by [Plots.jl](http://docs.juliaplots.org/latest/).
 By default it uses [GR](https://gr-framework.org/), but a wide range of other options are also presented.

 - Scaler colored contour from 2D simulation